Coming Full Circle

 The Children’s Village is an organization that has served immigrant youth for more than 165 years.
 The organization’s founding mission in 1851 was to shelter the orphaned and immigrant children roaming the streets of New York City.
 The Division of Immigration Services brings CV full circle.

-Funded by the Office of Refugee Resettlement (ORR), our United For A Dream (Unidos por un Sueño, or US) program provides short-term shelter on our Dobbs Ferry campus for children who have come to the U.S. without a guardian.
+Funded by the Office of Refugee Resettlement (ORR), our United For A Dream (Unidos por un Sueño, or US) program, begun in 2004, provides short-term shelter on our Dobbs Ferry campus for children who have come to the U.S. without a guardian.
 (The program was formerly called the Transitional Residence for Alien Children, or TRAC.)
 CV provides these children, who are often at risk of exploitation, a safe place to live that is nurturing and culturally-responsive while they are awaiting disposition of their refugee status.
 Youth are reunited with family members, but when that is not possible, other options such as long term foster care or a safe return to their home country are considered.

 The US program is operated in a protective family-like and nurturing environment, encouraging emotional, intellectual, social, and physical growth.
 Services for the children include education, recreation, medical care, counseling, family reunification, and English language training, as well as services to help them become self-sufficient, acculturated adults.